xocite/plktio/src/posts/2019/11-November/2019-11-24-working-without-internet.md

 # Downloads
 You'll be downloading a lot of things so spend some time to think about your data management.
 You can set up a separate partition or volume to store this data and use a different filesystem the optimises for fast reads.

+# Reading
+After all that work, you may want to curl up with a book.
+Whether you're using an e-book reader or printed copies, you can find a lot of items to read on [Project Gutenberg](https://www.gutenberg.org).

+# Server
+Most of these services are served over HTTP so you'll need to have a web server handy.
+Anything basic will do - be it Apache, Nginx, or even node.js.
+For more advanced installations like MediaWiki, you'll need PHP support so for convenience and ease of maintenance it'll be best to use Apache + PHP.

+## Maps
+Offline maps are useful for trip planning and routing.
+For most cases, it'll be enough to just download some form of Open Street Maps on your phone.
+In this case, we're going to set up OSM for trip planning on your device.

 ## Wikipedia
 ### Quick setup